FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 even for SUTs with quite a broad performance spectrum.

-A typical example of two approaches to load selection leading to different relevant lower bounds is when the interval is split in a very uneven way.
+A typical example of two approaches to load selection leading to different Relevant Lower Bounds is when the interval is split in a very uneven way.
-Any implementation choosing loads very close to the current relevant lower bound is quite likely to eventually stumble upon a trial result with poor performance (due to SUT noise).
+Any implementation choosing loads very close to the current Relevant Lower Bound is quite likely to eventually stumble upon a trial result with poor performance (due to SUT noise).
-For an implementation choosing loads very close to the current relevant upper bound, this is unlikely, as it examines more loads that can see a performance close to the noiseless end of the SUT performance spectrum.
+For an implementation choosing loads very close to the current Relevant Upper Bound, this is unlikely, as it examines more loads that can see a performance close to the noiseless end of the SUT performance spectrum.